intgr/uqm-wasm/README.md

 Known issues
 ------------
-* Gameplay: No support for persistent saved games.
 * Audio: Firefox doesn't play some samples (e.g. menu ping), but works in Chrome
 * Audio: MixSDL does not work (OpenAL works)
 * Threading: SDL threading does not work (pthreads work)